7gill/Gigabyte-Z390-UD-Catalina-install/README.md

 	~~Seems to work~~ Nope, fixed it with the instructions on [this](https://www.reddit.com/r/hackintosh/comments/bdbn8w/new_hackintosh_mostly_working_except_for/) page.
 As it states in the comments, they are not too sure if it is the  FakeSMC, EmuVariableUefi-64, HFSPlus-64, and slide=0 boot argument that fixed the issues but seems to work now.
 Long and short of it is that I had to replace VirtualSMC with FakeSMC.
 * NVRAM
 	* Not fixed as of yet

+* USB (3/12/2019)
+	* I just realized that I had USB issues I wasn't aware of.
+I use the guide [here] (https://www.youtube.com/watch?v=j3V7szXZZTc&feature=youtu.be) to walk me through how to create a map of my USB ports

 ## Comments